fasiaa/chrome-extension/README.md

 3. **Testing**
    - Visit any website
    - Click the extension icon
-   - Test all three analysis modes
+   - Test all four analysis modes
    - Verify API key functionality
+   - Note: `background.js` runs as a Manifest V3 service worker, so reload the extension in `chrome://extensions` after editing it - file changes alone won't be picked up

 ### Contributing